fatimahkj/EBF/README.md

 [ESBMC LICENSE ](https://github.com/esbmc/esbmc/blob/master/COPYING)

 ## HOW TO RUN
-Before running the tool for the first time, please log in as root and temporarily modify as:
+Before running the tool for the first time, please log in as root and temporarily modify the core_pattern as:

 ` sudo echo core >/proc/sys/kernel/core_pattern
 `